Skip to main content

 9 mentions Positive Neutral Negative

-• “Horrendously buggy - problems with the screen just suddenly going black.”
+• “Horrendously buggy - the screen suddenly goes black at times.”

 • graphics